 What should you think about when you design your finisher t-shirt?

-Usually, you can get help with the design from the supplier, but you can also make your own design beforehand if you know someone who is good at graphic design within your organization.
-Decide which colors you want printing – keep in mind that sometimes more colors can be more expensive depending on the printing technology that is used.
+Usually, you can get help with the design from the supplier.
+You can also make your own design beforehand.
+Perhaps you know someone who is good at graphic design within your organization?
+Decide which colors you want and keep in mind that sometimes more colors can be more expensive depending on the printing technology that is used.

 With regard to text, a good tip from Trimtex is to not include any dates or years, because then you can re-use the t-shirts for the next edition in case you have any left over – a smart move for both your wallet and the environment.

-Put some effort in the design, because the better the t-shirt looks, the more participants will actually wear it and in that way help spread the word about your event wherever they go.
-If you randomly print a logo in some random color, without much thought, there is a high risk your participants will only use your finisher t-shirt as a pyjama top…
+Put some effort in the design!
+The better the t-shirt looks, the more participants will actually wear it and in that way help spread the word about your event wherever they go.
+If you randomly print a logo in some random color, without much thought, there is a high risk your participants will only use your finisher t-shirt as a pyjama top!

 How far in advance do you have to order t-shirts if you want delivery the week before your race?

-If you want to think about the environment, are there alternatives to keep in mind when ordering clothes?
+If you want to think about the environment, what should you think about when ordering clothes?

 There are plenty of options to choose from when it comes to textiles.
-As an example, Trimtex offers various t-shirts that are made from recycled materials and also hold their entire production chain as environmentally friendly as possible.
-Today, many manufacturers have sustainable production, so we recommend you look for this when you select a provider for your t-shirts.
+As an example, Trimtex offers various t-shirts that are made from recycled materials.
+They also hold their entire production chain as environmentally friendly as possible.
+Today, many manufacturers have sustainable production.
+So we recommend you look for this when you select a provider for your t-shirts.

 If you do not want t-shirts, what other kind of merchandise could you use for a race?